Jane Applegate, Executive Producer

 Jane Applegate is an award-winning writer and producer.
-For more than 20 years, she has created original web and video content for clients including: Bloomberg LP, CNN, NBC, American Express, Microsoft, Verizon Wireless, Pitney Bowes and Sprint.
+For more than 20 years, she has produced award-winning independent films, web videos, documentaries and original web and video content for clients including: Bloomberg LP, CNN, NBC, Discovery, PBS, Lifetime, American Express, Microsoft, Verizon Wireless, Pitney Bowes and Sprint.
+Her specialty is producing high-quality, high-impact films and video on a tight budget.
+She is known as one of the best physical producers in the independent film world.

-An experienced film and television producer, Applegate's produced To Keep the Light, a historical drama about a female lighthouse keeper set in 1876 and shot on an island off the coast of Jonesport, Maine.
-The film, written and directed by Erica Fae, features Antti Reini, one of Scandinavia's top actors.
-The film has won numerous festival awards, including best narrative and best cinematography honors.
+Every film she's worked on has won numerous festival awards.
+Applegate's produced To Keep the Light, a feminist historical drama set in 1876 and shot on Mistake Island off the coast of Jonesport, Maine.
+The film, about a female lighthouse keeper fighting to keep her job, was written and directed by Erica Fae.
+It features Antti Reini, one of Scandinavia's top actors.
+The film has screened at dozens of festivals around the world and won many awards, including several best narrative and best cinematography honors.

-Applegate produced a short documentary, Much Ado in Mostar, about a theater program for Bosnia teenagers affected by war.
-The film won five film festival awards.
+Following a successful career in television production, Applegate produced a short documentary, Much Ado in Mostar, about a theater program for Bosnia teenagers affected by civil war.
+The film, by Steve Nemsick, won five film festival awards.
 She served as line producer on Brief Reunion, which debuted at the Rhode Island International Film Festival and won the Audience Choice award at the Gotham Screen Film Festival in New York City.

-She is also one of America’s most respected small business management experts.
+Applegate is also one of America’s most respected small business management experts.
 A former columnist for the Los Angeles Times, she is the author of four books about entrepreneurial success, including the best-selling 201 Great Ideas for Your Small Business, published by Bloomberg/Wiley.
+She's currently writing a memoir about her life as an independent producer.

 Applegate is an active member of New York Women in Film and Television and the Producers Guild of America, East Coast chapter.

-Samantha Knowles is an award-winning Brooklyn-based filmmaker.
+Samantha Knowles is an award-winning Brooklyn-based filmmaker who works frequently with Jane Applegate.
 In addition to working as an associate producer on various feature length narrative and documentary films, she has also directed and produced numerous short documentaries and videos.
 Her most recent film, a short documentary titled, "Why Do You Have Black Dolls?" won a Spirit Award at the Reel Sisters Film Festival, earned a NY City Council Citations, won the Audience Choice Award at the Women, Action, & the Media (WAM) Film Festival, and has been featured in numerous publications including the NY Daily News, Jet Magazine, the Huffington Post, the Grio, and BET.com.
 She graduated cum laude from Dartmouth with a B.A. in Film Studies and Psychology and currently freelances as a producer in New York City.

 Joe Keeney is an aerial media director dedicated to producing high quality videos and still photography utilizing radio controlled aircraft and image stabilization equipment.
 These highly maneuverable advanced remote controlled aircraft are also known as Multirotor Copters or Drones.
 These aircraft are light weight, quiet, battery powered and inexpensive to operate.
 They fly like a helicopter with vertical flight, with four, six or eight electric motors.
 This flying platform is a new way of creating aerial media that is cutting edge and catching on fast.